 You want to add details relevant to a sales representative’s job.
 But you don’t want to overwhelm an applicant with jargon.

 According to Monster UK, “57% of respondents said jargon in job ads puts them off applying for a role.”
 They also found that the sales industry is one of the worst for using jargon.

 The best candidates are busy.
 They don’t have time to decipher confusing position descriptions, so the language needs to be as clear and straightforward as possible.

-Avoid technical wording and phrases that cause candidates to scratch their heads and wonder what you’re trying to convey.
-Don’t use words like “KPIs” or “SQLs,” especially for entry-level sales positions.
-Put your entire description in layman’s terms—similar to what was done in this Zendesk job posting.
-Each section gives a quick summary and isn’t weighed down with unnecessary sales words.
+Avoid technical wording and phrases that may not be common or may need extra thought.
+Avoid words like “KPIs” or “SQLs” for entry-level sales positions.
+Put your entire description in layman’s terms—similar to this Zendesk sales rep job description.
+Each section gives a quick summary without unnecessary jargon.

 Hint: If you must use technical or legal terms, consider doing so toward the end of the description.

-Many startups today provide a comfortable work environment—dogs are allowed, the dress code is casual, and employees can take as much time off as needed.
-As a result, many job applicants expect workplaces to be welcoming and friendly.
+Many startups today provide a comfortable work environment—dogs are allowed, the dress code is casual, and employees have unlimited paid time off.
+As a result, many job applicants expect workplaces to be flexible and friendly.

 You’re vying for the attention of every candidate.
-The best candidates know what they’re looking for in a job.
-If you fail to communicate why the position is important and what the candidate will get out of it, you risk losing their application.
+The best candidates know what they’re looking for, and if you fail to communicate why the position is important and what the candidate will get out of it, you risk losing their application.

-Your value proposition goes beyond salary.
-Entice candidates with your job description by also highlighting these non-monetary factors:
+Remember, your value proposition goes beyond salary.
+Create an enticing sales representative job description by highlighting these non-monetary factors:

 - Work-life balance